- Two Wheeler Insurance

 Are there any discounts that can lower my premium?

-Apart from the NCB or No Claim Bonus, there are discounts available under ‘own-damage’ premium for the following instances:
+Apart from NCB, there are discounts available under ‘own-damage’ premium for the following instances:

 What is a deductible or excess?